Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: Related Work

-Large Language Models (LLMs) showcased the remarkable complicated reasoning abilities.
-The well-known open-resouced LLMs include FlanT5~\cite{chung2022scaling}, OPT~\cite{zhang2022opt}, LLaMA~\cite{touvron2023llama}, Vicuna~\cite{vicuna2023} and LLaMA-2~\cite{llama2}.
-By leveraging these LLMs, a surge of multimodal modes~\cite{blip2,liu2023visual,dai2023instructblip,Qwen-VL,shikra,wang2023cogvlm,zhu2023minigpt,chen2023minigpt2,chen2023position,luo2023cheap,wang2023visionllm,kosmos,kosmos2,moon2023anymal,ye2023mplug,gao2023llama} are proposed to integrate the visual information for diverse multimodal reasoning tasks such as image captioning~\cite{cococaption, agrawal2019nocaps,young2014image_flickr30k} and visual question answering~\cite{VQAv2,marino2019ok_okvqa,gqa,gurari2018vizwiz}.
-LLaVA~\cite{liu2023visual} is a pioneering approach that adopts a single linear layer to project the CLIP~\cite{clip} encoder extracted visual features to the input of LLM.
+\textbf{Multimodal Large Language Models.} Large Language Models (LLMs) showcased the remarkable complicated reasoning abilities.
+Some well-known open-souced LLMs include FlanT5~\cite{chung2022scaling}, OPT~\cite{zhang2022opt}, LLaMA~\cite{touvron2023llama}, Vicuna~\cite{vicuna2023} and LLaMA-2~\cite{llama2} show exceptional reasoning ability of solving math, codes problems.
+By leveraging these LLMs, a surge of multimodal modes~\cite{blip2,liu2023visual,dai2023instructblip,Qwen-VL,shikra,wang2023cogvlm,zhu2023minigpt,chen2023minigpt2,chen2023position,luo2023cheap,wang2023visionllm,kosmos,kosmos2,moon2023anymal,ye2023mplug,gao2023llama,lu2024deepseek,he2024bunny, lai2023lisa, cha2023honeybee,lu2023uio2} are proposed to integrate the visual information for diverse multimodal reasoning tasks such as image captioning~\cite{cococaption, agrawal2019nocaps,young2014image_flickr30k} and visual question answering~\cite{VQAv2,marino2019ok_okvqa,gqa,gurari2018vizwiz}.
+LLaVA~\cite{liu2023visual} is a pioneering approach that adopts a single linear layer to project the visual features extracted by CLIP~\cite{clip} encoder to the input of LLM.
 Different from LLaVA, InstructBLIP~\cite{dai2023instructblip} employs an instruction-aware feature extractor and obtains advanced performance on various tasks building upon the pretrained BLIP2~\cite{blip2}.
-Besides focusing on traditional multimodal tasks, Shikra~\cite{shikra} and PVIT~\cite{chen2023position} pay attention to the image-region based multimodal tasks by carefully designing the visual instruction data or employing the region-based vision encoder.
+Besides focusing on traditional multimodal tasks, some studies~\cite{you2024ferret, shikra, chen2023position, xu2023pixel, hanoona2023GLaMM, ren2023pixellm} focus on solving the grounding tasks with the power of LLMs.
+Shikra~\cite{shikra} and Ferret~\cite{chen2023position} pay attention to curating the visual instruction data, and PVIT~\cite{chen2023position} employs the region-based vision encoder.
+Except for these MLLMs, CogVLM~\cite{wang2023cogvlm}, Qwen-VL~\cite{Qwen-VL}, and Kosmos-2~\cite{kosmos2} explore adopting a billion-scale pertaining data corpus to enhance the model generalization ability and robustness.

-In this work, we introduce a new MLLM foundational model called \kakapo{} to thriving the development of MLLMs and provide a backbone model to evaluate the effectiveness of data generation pipeline \genixer{}.